onap/portal-ng-bff/README.md

 This action is a drop‑in replacement for the shell‑based `lfit/github2gerrit` composite action.
-It mirrors the same inputs, outputs, environment variables, and secrets so it can be adopted without changing existing configuration in your organizations.
+It mirrors the same inputs, outputs, environment variables, and secrets so you can adopt it without changing existing configuration in your organizations.

 The tool expects a `.gitreview` file in the repository to derive Gerrit